colonelkarani/Medicine-Notes/OBSTETRICS AND GYNAECOLOGY/Obstetric Complications/Prolonged labor.md

-Prolonged labour> 24 hrs
-Labour divided into 4 stages:
-- Ist stage,
+Labor lasting for more than 24hrs

+Stages of Labor are:
+1. 1st stage
-- 2nd stage
+2. 2nd stage
-- 3rd stage
+3. 3rd stage
-- 4th stage
+4. 4th stage
-Ist stage:latent phase and active phase( cervical dilatation of 4cm or >).prolonged latent phase> 8 hrs,
-Prolonged active phase>12 hrs
-Prolonged 2nd stage:primigravida >2
-hrs,multipara>lhr

 [[Stages of labor]]

 #### Causes of prolonged labour